armory/docs/content/en/borealis/Reference/ref-queries.md

 ---
 title: Query Reference Guide
 linkTitle: Queries
+description: >
-summary: "Borealis has different requirements for how queries are formatted and what kind of data gets returned based on the metrics provider you use for automated canary analysis.
-This guide provides basic information about what Borealis needs for each provider."
+  Borealis has different requirements for how queries are formatted and what kind of data can get returned based on the metrics provider you use for automated canary analysis.
+This guide provides basic information about what Borealis needs for each provider.
+exclude_search: true
 ---

 ## Overview